-Spring has finally sprung which means it’s time to start thinking about taking life outdoors once again.
-Is your deck ready for summer?
+Spring has finally sprung, and it’s time to start thinking about taking life outdoors once again.
+Is your deck ready for the summer?
 Do you even have a deck?
-If you’re considering replacing your old decking or building from scratch, you may be asking yourself if there is another option besides hardwood.
-Well, there is a fantastic alternate option and it’s made from bamboo.
+If you’re considering replacing your old decking or building a new one from scratch, you may be asking yourself if there is another decking material option besides hardwood.
+Well, there is a fantastic alternative, and it’s made from bamboo.

-Many people choose the look of exotic hardwoods like cherry and teak for their decking, but these woods can costs as much as $10 per square foot.
+Many people choose the look of exotic hardwoods like cherry and teak for their decking, but these woods can cost as much as $10 per square foot.
 That can really add up.
-Compare that to bamboo, which generally costs between $3 and $5, and you can see how the savings can really add up.
+Compare that to bamboo, which generally costs between $3 and $5, and you can see how the savings can be substantial.

 As Tough and Durable as Hardwood Decking

-So you already know bamboo is the more eco-friendly choice, as well as wallet-friendly choice, but you’re probably wondering how durable bamboo is.
-After all we’re talking decking, something that will live outdoors and have to stand up to pets and kids running around on it, not to mention the elements like sun, rain and snow.
+So you already know bamboo is the more eco-friendly choice, as well as the wallet-friendly choice, but you’re probably wondering how durable bamboo is.
+After all, we’re talking decking, something that will always be outdoors.
+It will have to stand up to pets and kids running around on it, and it will need to endure the elements like sun, rain, and snow.